 Affordable Housing through Adaptive Reuse: Successful Projects and Lessons Learned

-California is often cited as Ground Zero for the affordable housing crisis.
-And historic buildings often find themselves in the crosshairs for large, dense housing projects.
+California is often cited as ground zero of the affordable housing crisis, and historic buildings often find themselves in the crosshairs for large, dense housing projects.
 What can affordable housing developers, nonprofits, financiers, and city planners learn from past success?
-From Los Angeles, to San Francisco, to Redding, California – century-old buildings have been reborn as below market rate housing, from older hotels, offices, or industrial uses into affordable housing for artists, seniors, the homeless, and low-income workers.
+From Los Angeles to San Francisco to Redding, century-old buildings have been reborn as below market rate housing, from older hotels, offices, or industrial uses into affordable housing for artists, seniors, the homeless, and low-income workers.

 This intermediate to advanced workshop will look at real tools, including rehabilitation tax credits, low income housing credits, federal grants, and city-led incentive programs.
 This workshop will include sessions that look at raising the funds, receiving entitlements, getting public support, and reusing existing building material to achieve a win-win project that provides quality housing at the lowest possible cost.